 Value of Wood Grades

-WalzCraft utilizes the finest Northern Grown Hardwoods and many other quality wood species, offered in more than 95 Grades.
-Available Grades of wood range from Select/Premium to Budget/Paint, and everything in between.
-Paired with WalzCraft’s daily efforts to maximize quality and minimize waste, this vast material selection allows our company the flexibility to utilize all of the raw material entering our plant, so that we can balance the demand on each wood species and provide a cost savings that can be passed along to each of our customers.
+WalzCraft utilizes the finest Northern Grown Hardwoods and many other quality wood species, offering over 110 Wood Species/Grade combinations.
+Available Grades of wood range from Select/Premium to Value/Budget/Paint, and everything in between.
+Paired with WalzCraft’s daily efforts to maximize quality and minimize waste, this vast material selection allows our company the flexibility to best utilize all of the raw material entering our plant.
+We can balance the demand for each wood species and pass along the cost savings to our customers.

 What Does All Of This Mean?

-WalzCraft deploys extensive optimization efforts to yield the most of all raw materials used in manufacturing our custom cabinet components.
-Whether for cabinet doors, moldings or other components, all grades of wood carry the same level of machining, profiling and sanding standards.
-So no matter what grade of wood your project requires, your order is assured to be of the highest quality.
+WalzCraft deploys extensive optimization efforts to yield the highest amount of usable raw materials when manufacturing our custom cabinet components.
+Whether for cabinet doors, moldings, or other products, all grades of wood carry the same level of machining, profiling, and sanding standards.
+Therefore, no matter what grade of wood your project requires, your order is assured to be of the highest quality.